Long Beach High School (Mississippi)

 Long Beach High School, also known as Long Beach Senior High School, is a suburban public high school located in Long Beach, Mississippi, United States.
 It is in the Long Beach School District.
 The school was selected as a National Blue Ribbon School in 2007.
-Long Beach High School was ranked a B through Mississippi Department of Education's school report card program.
+The school has been ranked as an A school through Mississippi Department of Education's school report card program since the 2022-2023 school year.

-Long Beach High School's mascot is the Bearcat, and its team colors are maroon and white.
+The school's mascot is the Bearcat and its team colors are maroon and white.